lemoinem/lemoinem.github.com/_posts/2013-04-11-centralizing-server-access.md

 So, now we have everything we need authentication-wise.
 What about SSH?
 Well, you may have notice three lines mentioning ssh in my `sssd.conf`.
-Just adding these will allow sssd to provide ssh key support.
-You need a fairly recent version of sssd however, 1.9+.
+Just adding these will allow SSSD to provide ssh key support.
+You need a fairly recent version of SSSD however, 1.9+.
 To store the public keys in your users, you need to use this LDAP schema:
 <https://gist.github.com/lemoinem/5208310#file-openssh_user_public_key-schema-ldiff>.
 The
 keys themselves can be stored just the way you would do it in an `authorized_keys` file, no restrictions.

-Now, you can be sure that having such a clean API as sssd, it won't be walking around, creating or updating `authorized_keys` files around...
+Now, you can be sure that having such a clean API as SSSD, it won't be walking around, creating or updating `authorized_keys` files around...
 There is a command-line tool, something part of sssd-tools, called `sss_ssh_authorized`.
 And it's doing exactly what you probably think.
 Give it a username, it will retrieve the ssh keys associated to it.
-The ones sssd knows about anyway.
-You can call it directly to test if sssd is recognizing your ssh keys the right way.
+The ones SSSD knows about anyway.
+You can call it directly to test if SSSD is recognizing your ssh keys the right way.
 But the problem is now how to feed that to OpenSSH...
 Looks like we are back to the good old cronjob solution?
 NOT!
 Of course...